Example dual-language button

 If you are using only single words without special characters, it is sufficient to use the English version in the key field as well.

-to a string and use it as you would with the English word, for example to set it as the main label of the button using the ButtonConfigHelper component.
+In any method within the script, you can now assign the value of LocalizationManager.Singleton.GetLocalizedString(*KEY*) to a string and use it as you would with the English word, for example to set it as the main label of the button using the ButtonConfigHelper component.

 Example: